starmoon8/rust-encryption-junk-yard/README.md

 By design, all of the code in here works and is incredibly easy to feed to ai in order to change or audit.
-Ai and i made every line during countless nights and days and weeks and months.
-Any of the code in this repo serves as reference, a jump start, complete app solutions and more.
+Use it for starter apps, spare parts, or complete apps.
+Just make sure you have ai audit anything you use.